Prerequisites

 ${process.env.REACT_APP_AUTH_TOKEN}

-with your actual API key.${process.env.REACT_APP_ENDPOINT_ID}
+with your actual API key. - Replace

-with your specific Endpoint.index.html
+with your specific Endpoint. - Open

-You can run a server through Python or by opening the index.html
+You can run a server through Python or by opening theindex.html

 page in your browser.